 Now let’s get to know these Shapen Barefoot shoes a little more.

-Leather | $180 | Extra Wide
+Leather | Extra Wide

 The Shapen Ivy is a leather zip-up ankle boot with an ultra wide toe box.
 It is perfect for people who have trouble finding dressy shoes that are wide enough, even in barefoot brands.
 It has a smart, simple design and a stylish mainstream look.
-The sole is 3.5 mm and flexible enough to roll into a ball.
+The sole is 5.5 mm thick and flexible enough to roll into a ball.

-Fit Type: The Ivy has a square toe box shape, so works well for people with all foot types, even the most difficult to fit square shaped foot.
+Fit Type: The Ivy has a square toe box shape, so works well for people with all foot shapes, even the most difficult to fit square shaped foot.
 They are high volume, so people with low volume feet should plan to use insoles and/or shoe tongue pads.

 Note: The leather around the ankle opening is stiff at first.
 People with sensitive Achilles’ will want to use moleskin until the leather breaks in.